Doron-Az/NASA_mars_images_nodejs/README.md

 This project was created by [Your Name] and [Partner Name], as part of [Course Name].
 We welcome contributions from other developers to improve this project.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Hadassa College License.